What was the gospel of Jesus?

 How to manifest blessing in your life.

 We all would like to receive more blessing from God in our lives.
 But is there anything we can do to help increase the good things we receive?
 As God’s children, he wants to bless us and give us good things.
 It is his will for us to be blessed and happy.
 This is the place we must begin from.
 Mark 11:24 “Therefore I say unto you, What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them.”
-Once we believe God wants to bless us.
-We simply must project those thought of blessings onto our situation and importantly onto other.
+Once we believe God wants to bless us, we simply must project those thought of blessings onto our situation, and importantly onto other.
 Luke 6:31 “And as ye would that men should do to you, do ye also to them likewise.”
-If you want to begin to receive peace in your life, be sure you are creating peace and a peaceful situation wherever you go.
+If you want to begin to receive peace in your life, be sure you are creating a peaceful situation wherever you go.
 In this day and age, be especially sure you are creating a peaceful situation and peace among others, when you go, On Line.
 “Blessed are the peacemakers: for they shall be called the children of God.”
 Matthew 5:9.
 In all situations project the blessings you want to receive, into the world, or any situation you find yourself in.
 This is a universal spiritual law, like the law of gravity is a universal physical law.
 Galatians 6:7 “Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.”
 If you want to be happier plant happiness wherever you go, peace, plant peacefulness, calm, calmness, joy, joyfulness, et cetera.

 Many of us would like to receive more in the way of financial blessings.
 Sometimes it is difficult to make ends meet, and we may be living from paycheck to paycheck.
 The same spiritual law applies in finances, as it does in our inner world of peace and happiness.
 It is hard to be happy and at peace, when we are constantly stressed out about money.
 It does not matter how much you make, if your liabilities are greater then your assets, you will be stressed.
 Keeping this in mind remember, Timothy 6:6 “But godliness with contentment is great gain.
 For we brought nothing into this world, and it is certain we can carry nothing out.
 And having food and clothing let us be therewith content.”
 Contentment brings peace.
 If you want to receive more financially, apply the same spiritual law.
 Do not be stingy, with even the little it may appear that you have.
 Luke 6:38 “Give, and it shall be given unto you; good measure, pressed down, and shaken together, and running over, shall men give into your bosom.
 For with the same measure that ye mete withal it shall be measured to you again.”
 Also in Proverbs we see this, Proverbs 11:25 ” The liberal soul shall be made fat, and he that watereth shall be water also himself.”
 Spiritual laws often instruct us to do the opposite of what a carnal, or worldly mind, thinks we should do.
 Isaiah 55:8 “For my thoughts are not your thoughts, neither are your ways my ways, saith the Lord.”
 Luke 6:37 “Judge not, and ye shall not be judged: condemn not, and ye shall not be condemned: forgive, and ye shall be forgiven:” The more we apply theses laws, the better and more impressive the results will be!
 Mark 4:28 “For the earth bringeth forth fruit of herself; first the blade, then the ear, after that the full corn in the ear.”
 Remember the Kingdom of God is within us.
 We manifest that Kingdom into the world, by thinking, and then acting, as though this world were that Kingdom.
 Try the opposite of what you may have been inclined to do in the past.
 Matthew 5:43 “You have heard that it has been said, You shall love your neighbor, and hate your enemy.
 But I say to you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them that despitefully use you.”
 Resist you natural inclinations to withhold your money, time, love, goodness, respect, thankfulness, and you will see all those things manifested in your life!